Feyerabend/cc/ch07/addition/3d/notes/REFLECTIONS.md

 The tension between these modes is not a flaw but a characteristic of technological evolution.

 Returning to the earlier analogy: implementing a renderer was not required to use graphics, but it transformed how one thought about graphics.
-Likewise, studying LLM behavior is not required to build with LLMs, yet it transforms how one reasons about AI systems.
+Likewise, studying LLM behaviour is not required to build with LLMs, yet it transforms how one reasons about AI systems.

 Perhaps the deeper insight is this: